ScorpioBroker/ScorpioBroker/docs/en/source/opcua-IoTIntegration.rst

 Sensor values access is provided through a subscription mechanism.
 For each sensor value the OPC UA client wants to have access to, it creates a subscription specifying some parameters.
 Using these parameters the client asks the server to send data according to some particular modalities.
 At that point the server determines if the requests can be fulfilled, otherwise it will continue sending data in a best effort mode.

-In our case the OPC UA Agent acts as bridge between the OPC UA server and the Scorpio Broker behaving as an OPC UA client.
+In our case the OPC UA IoT Agent acts as bridge between the OPC UA server and the Scorpio Broker behaving as an OPC UA client.

 Actors
 ****************************************************